AbdUllah-Aiman/Examination-System-SQL/README.md

 # Examination-System-SQL
 Examination system:
-Instructors can add Exams and view reports while students take exams and view their Grades in the past exams I did the Exam page that gets the questions assigned to the student from database and display it with its choices On submitting i compare the answer with correct answer and grade the exam then store the degree in Database the exam will submit automatically when the time is up sweet alert on submitting the exam to let him know how many answered had he answered Exam page:
+Instructors can add Exams and view reports while students take exams and view their Grades in the past exams

+Exam page:
 ![20](https://github.com/AbdUllah-Aiman/Examination-System-SQL/assets/156405503/36d48b5b-f255-42fc-8821-d8059d693d23)
 ![26](https://github.com/AbdUllah-Aiman/Examination-System-SQL/assets/156405503/645c54cd-5e61-414f-a0bb-84ba333d4148)